 I’d love to know what you think of the chilled beer caddy.
 Is it something you’d try making?
 If you like the idea, please don’t forget to share it.

 Oh and you may have noticed that there are only 5 beers inside…. …. …. …..
 It seems the hubby worked up such a thirst watching me make the caddy, that he just couldn’t resist having a cold one to celebrate when it was all done 😀

 Isn’t that T-shirt just so appropriate.
 Love my hubby to bits, scraggly beard and all 😉 Anyways I hope you have an amazing week filled with lots of love.

 P.S If you don’t want to all that trouble and find some of the materials we used, we’ve got you covered Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉
+But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials to share with you 😉